 - Malware Analysis.
 Malware Analysis references certain meta keys during scoring, including

 client, and others.
-To ensure no loss of analytical functionality Malware Analysis should be configured as a trusted client; that is, configured to connect to the NetWitness Suite Core infrastructure with an account equivalent to a user in DPO role.
+To ensure no loss of analytical functionality Malware Analysis should be configured as a trusted client; that is, configured to connect to the NetWitness Platform Core infrastructure with an account equivalent to a user in DPO role.
 Otherwise, if meta keys referenced by Malware Analysis do get tagged for obfuscation and are not accessible to Malware Analysis, some of the Indicators of Compromise (IOCs) may be rendered ineffective.